ExtrieveTechnologies/Mobile-Document-Scanning-SDK-ANDROID/README.md

 SDK have two core classes and supporting classes :

- 1. **CameraHelper**	  	-	*Handle the  camera  related  operations.
+ 1. **CameraHelper**	  	-	*Handles the  camera  related  operations.
 Basically, an activity.*
  2. **ImgHelper**	  	-	*Purpose of this class is to handle all imaging related operations.*
- 3. **OpticalCodeHelper**	-	*Handle the  Opticalcode (QR CODE & BAR CODE) related activities*
+ 3. **OpticalCodeHelper**	-	*Handles the  Opticalcode (QR CODE & BAR CODE) related activities*
  4. **Config**		  	-	*Holds various configurations for SDK.*

-Based on the requirement, any one or all classes can be used.And need to import those from the SDK.
+Based on the requirement, any or all classes can be used.
+These classes need to be imported from the SDK.
 ```java
     import com.extrieve.quickcapture.sdk.*;
     //OR : can import only required classes as per use cases.